- Resume Preparation

 Once this information is given to us, it cannot be changed after noon on Wednesday, July 10, 2019.

-Your personal interview schedule will be available for viewing online by Monday, July 29, 2019.
+Your personal interview schedule will be available for viewing online.
 Hard copies of interview schedules will not be distributed; you must view your schedule online, and are responsible for knowing your schedule!
 If you do not show for an interview, you may risk forfeiting all of your interviews.
 Please note that interview schedules are subject to change up to 24 hours before the interview date.
 You are responsible for checking your interview schedule in Symplicity.

 If you are selected for an interview with a Joint OCI employer, you will be notified by the employer, the CSO or another law school's career services staff (if another school is hosting).